 Bed bugs are unique in a number of ways.
 For one, their bites are typically not felt whatsoever.
 Here’s what to know about bed bug bites:

 - Bed bugs will likely bite you during the night.
 This is not always the case, but it is their normal behavior.
 So if you are waking up at in the morning with bites that were not present before bed then bed bugs can be a possible problem.

 - Bed bugs will feed on exposed skin, not through clothes or sheets.
-However, if you are have loose clothing they can crawl underneath clothing to find optimal spots to bite you.
+However, if you wear loose clothing they can crawl underneath clothing to find optimal spots to bite you.

-- Bed bug bites do not pose immediate health hazards to a person (versus a brown recluse bite).
+- Bed bug bites do not pose immediate health hazards to a person.
 The allergic reaction a person has can be the most immediate concern.
 As an infestation grows the amount of bites one receives can be the largest nuisance leading to potential health hazards.